Hadfield, Rogen, Virtue and Moir among Canada’s Walk of Fame inductees - Red Deer Advocate

 Inductees will also receive $10,000 to donate to a local charity of their choice, Latimer said.

 Latimer added that the induction gala will include a reunion of past honorees.
-Invitations have also been sent to former Canadian prime ministers and governor generals.
+Invitations have also been sent to former Canadian prime ministers and governors general.

 “Right now we’ve got over 20 of the past inductees,” Latimer said of those who have committed to attend.
 “I think there’s going to be many more.”